 (b) inviting any person to show cause why that should not be done.

-(4) The registrar must publish notice in the Gazette of the company’s name having been struck off.
+(4) Once the 3 months have expired, the Registrar must publish a notice in the Gazette that the company’s name have been struck off.

 (5) On the publication of the notice in the Gazette the company is dissolved.